Anthony Mundine: Public controversy

 In November 2013, Mundine, an Aboriginal Australian, made comments on Twitter stating that homosexuality was incompatible with Aboriginal beliefs.
 Following Mundine's comments, Aboriginal actor Luke Carroll pointed out that Mundine's own religious beliefs that led him to form his opinions on homosexuality were incompatible with the Aboriginal Dreamtime.
 On coming out in a 2015 interview with NITV, former NRL player Casey Conway described Mundine's comments as "really disappointing" and unrepresentative of the Aboriginal community, describing the damage that homophobic comments can do to young people.

 Mundine is a strong opponent of lockdown measures in response to the COVID-19 pandemic.
 On 25 July, he attended a large anti-lockdown protest in Sydney breaching gathering laws, despite previously receiving two fines for breaking lockdown laws by flying from Sydney to Ballina without a reasonable excuse and refusing to wear a mask while shopping.
 He also opposes COVID-19 vaccination, writing on Facebook, “You take the shot then you will have serious health problems even death!”.
 Mundine considers the vaccine rollout to be an attempt to depopulate the Earth.

+In March 2024, Mundine became involved in a war of words with South Sydney player Latrell Mitchell in relation to a racism controversy in the NRL.
+Mundine had originally responded with an instagram video where he said Ezra Mam needed to “take it on the chin” and “toughen up” in relation to Mam being called a "Monkey" by Sydney Roosters player Spencer Leniu.
+Mitchell then responded with a post to Mundine attacking him for his comments.
+Mundine then responded to Mitchell saying “You’ve been underperforming far too long & been lucky to have Cody by your side to hold your hand, Earn the right to talk before you start trying to disrespect the OG of the game.
+Remember, despite what you might think, you’re no Greg Inglis & you’re certainly no Anthony Mundine".

 Professional boxing record

+Personal life

+Mundine's son, Anthony Mundine III, is a basketball player who in 2025 is playing for the Sydney Comets in the NBL1 East.